Lucaseggi/2025Q2-G6/utils/rebuilder/README.md

 1. Download `norms_dump` from [Drive](https://drive.google.com/drive/folders/1NX9Za0Mv_XjeYyFhMv7WP5X1bkZsjoGR?usp=sharing)
 2. Place it in this directory
-3. Start the service: `docker-compose up -d`
+3. Start the service: `docker compose up -d`

 The Postgres database is:
 - Exposed on host port **5450**